How to lay blocks, bricks and other things

 How to build with bricks and other things

-Dear readers, forgive me if I repeat this phrase here again; for my entire life in Australia I have worked in house building, or alteration and repair; but the best trade that I know is bricklaying as I have worked as a bricklayer most of my life, therefore, I would like to share my bricklaying knowledge with you, before I would share other knowledge that could be also useful during our life.
-I believe that since we are living in houses purposely building to accommodate our needs, then, any knowledge of building those houses, or maintaining that building accommodation that we live in could be helpful to most of us.
-So here and now, we are going to share our building knowledge with you as I have said, in all aspect of building, repairing or owning a house; so, let us start with building something with bricks, because as I have said I am a bricklayer.
+Dear readers, my entire life in Australia I have worked in house building or repair, but the best trade that I know is bricklaying, as I have worked as a bricklayer most of my life, therefore, I want to share my bricklaying knowledge with you; then I will share other knowledge that can be useful during our life, since we all live in houses, therefore, any knowledge of building houses and maintaining them can be helpful to most of us.
+So, we are going to share our knowledge in all aspect of building or repair; so, let us start with building something with bricks, because I am a bricklayer.

 Now before we do that, because it is hard to visualize some aspect of the bricklaying trade just by describing them, we are going to use some visual lings from the internet to show you a few things about bricklaying, so, it would become easier for you to follow our ways of how to build this house brick base, I know that these are not my videos, but you see, ones you publish anything on the Internet those things are supposed to be shared from the rest of the community, at the same time whoever has published them can still claim to be the owner.

 This link above is for people that don't know much how you lay bricks, however it is a starting point, of course there are things that a real bricklayer would not do, but there are also very useful hints for a beginner.